ThinkerYzu/diagen/README.md

-# Diagen is a diagram genrators for a software system
+# Diagen is a diagram genrator for a software system

 Diagen defines a symbol syntax easy for describing the behavior and architecture of a software system.
 It is optimized for notes of what